-Our Creative Associate Artists span a wide range of disciplines, these multi-talented individuals maintain the ethos of the foundation and ensure the principles which Geraldine held are present in all our work.
+Our Creative Associate Artists span a wide range of disciplines.
+These multi-talented individuals maintain the ethos of the Foundation and ensure the principles which Geraldine held are present in all our work.

-Khadijah Ibrahiim was born in Leeds of Jamaican parentage.
-She is a literary activist, live artist, theatre maker, producer, and artistic director of Leeds Young Authors and an associate artist at the Geraldine conner Foundation.
-Educated at the University of Leeds, she has a BA honours in Arabic and Middle Eastern studies and a MA in Theatre Studies.
+Khadijah Ibrahiim was born in Leeds and is of Jamaican parentage.
+She is a literary activist, live artist, theatre maker, producer, and Artistic Director of Leeds Young Authors.
+Educated at the University of Leeds, she has a BA (Hons) in Arabic and Middle Eastern studies and an MA in Theatre Studies.
 Hailed as one of Yorkshire’s most prolific poets by BBC Radio, she has appeared on many international stages.
-Her poetry collection ‘Another Crossing’ was published by Peepal Tree Press and premiered at the West Yorkshire Playhouse in 2014.
+Her poetry collection, Another Crossing, was published by Peepal Tree Press and premiered at the West Yorkshire Playhouse in 2014.

 Claudio kron do BRAZIL

 Joe Williams is an actor, writer and historian.
-Born in Leeds of Jamaican heritage, Joe has specialised in theatre in education, community partnerships and historical performances.
+Born in Leeds of Jamaican heritage, Joe specialises in theatre in education, community partnerships and historical performances.
 Joe is a co-founder of Leeds Diasporian Stories Research Group, Leeds Bi-Centenary Transformation Project, Kuffdem Theatre, RJC Dance and others.
 Following his MA in 2014 from the University of Leeds, Joe developed the Leeds Black History Walk and founded Heritage Corner, Leeds – generating diverse projects on African heritage in Yorkshire.

 Nigel Wong is a Trinidadian born actor, singer, musical theatre director and close friend of Geraldine.
 An original Carnival Messiah cast member in 1999, Nigel has since performed in the West End, at the National Theatre and on the BBC.
 In 2014, Nigel was a leader on our summer masterclasses and in 2015 he curated ‘Tell Me What Yo’ Singin for’, in celebration of Trinidadian musical heritage and Geraldine’s father Edric Connor.

 Kathy Dean is experienced in front of house and arts administration.
-During her career she has held positions at The Yorkshire Museum, the West Yorkshire Playhouse and most recently at Northern Ballet and Phoenix Dance Theatre.
+During her career, she has held positions at The Yorkshire Museum, the West Yorkshire Playhouse and most recently at Northern Ballet and Phoenix Dance Theatre.
 Kathy was a close personal friend of Geraldine Connor’s and worked as her P.A for the duration of the Carnival Messiah project at Harewood House in 2007.